Book a call

 Licensed professionals should remove high-risk asbestos to ensure safety.
 Disposal of asbestos-containing equipment must involve a licensed contractor and comply with regulated guidelines, including transport with a consignment note to an authorised asbestos waste facility.

-Renovation and Demolition: Increased Risk of Asbestos Exposure
+Renovation and demolition: Increased risk of asbestos exposure

 Asbestos disturbed during renovation and demolition activities can release fibres into the air, significantly increasing the risk of asbestos exposure.
 In structures built before the 1990s, the possibility of encountering asbestos during home renovation projects remains high despite current regulations.
 Do-it-yourself individuals are particularly at risk of asbestos exposure when working on renovations in older homes where asbestos may be present.